tim-schilling/deps/final/0018-technical-governance-6x.rst

 The process of electing a Steering Council is as follows:

-1. When an election is triggered, the Steering Council will notify the Secretary of the DSF, in writing, of the triggering of the election, and the condition which triggered it.
-The Secretary of the DSF then will post to the `Django Forum`_ and other appropriate venues to announce the election and its timeline.
+1. When an election is triggered, the Steering Council will notify the DSF Board, in writing, of the triggering of the election, and the condition which triggered it.
+The DSF Board then will post to the `Django Forum`_ and other appropriate venues to announce the election and its timeline.

 2. As soon as the election is announced, the DSF Board shall begin a